eclipse/packages/homepage/content/packages/package-zero/installation.md

 ## Check access

-Be sure that you are logged in into your Kubernetes cluster.
-For example, the following command should list all namespaces that you have access to:
+Be sure that you are logged in into your Kubernetes cluster:

 {{<clipboard>}}
     kubectl version